One of Wun (song)

-"One of Wun" is a song by American rapper Gunna from his fifth studio album of the same name (2024).
-It was produced by Que, Byrd and Kenny Stuntin.
+"One of Wun" is a song by American rapper Gunna.
+It was sent to US rhythmic radio through YSL Records and 300 Entertainment as the third and final single from his fifth studio album of the same name, on May 28, 2024.
+Gunna wrote the song with producers Kenny Stuntin, Byrd, and Que.

-Content
+Composition

 Lyrically, the song centers around Gunna's determination to succeed in the face of adversity.
 In the chorus, he references the backlash against him and the people who want him to fail.
 Elsewhere, he also boasts his fashion, particularly about wearing the most stylish outfit at the Met Gala.

-Critical reception

 Robin Murray of Clash remarked that the song "hits hard, with Gunna refusing to pull his punches.
 As a demonstration of rap finesse, it works as a superb portrait of his technical skills."